-While Boston does tend to get a bit chilly in the wintertime, and often quite snowy, there’s still tons of fun to be had both indoors and out.
+While Boston does tend to get a bit chilly in the wintertime, and often quite snowy, there’s still plenty of fun to be had both indoors and out.

-Whether you’re a culture buff or an outdoor nut, there’s plenty of things to do in Boston in the winter.
+Whether you’re a culture buff or an outdoor nut, there’s plenty of things to do in Boston in winter 2016, including holiday activities and seasonal attractions.
 So bundle up, plan your wintery itinerary, and you’re ready to roll!

-Many of these great activities are included on the Go Boston® Card.
+Regular admission to a number of these attractions are included on the Go Boston® Card.

 Take a Trip to the Museums

 The colder months give you the perfect excuse to explore many of Boston’s art museums.

 There are plenty of fascinating special exhibits to be found at Boston museums across the city, from the visual and performing arts to science and technology.